-For registration into the Senti Platform and the verification of your identity the provision of information is mandatory: if relevant data is not provided, then we will not be able to create a new account, register you into your study, project or programme or securely log you into an existing account.
+For registration into the Senti Services and the verification of your identity the provision of information is mandatory: if relevant data is not provided, then we will not be able to create a new account, register you into your study, project or programme or securely log you into an existing account.
 All other provision of your information is optional.
-However, if you do not provide your information your experience in using the Senti Platform may be impaired and you may not receive the full benefit of using our Services, either individually, or with your healthcare professional or research team.
+However, if you do not provide your information your experience in using the Senti Services may be impaired and you may not receive the full benefit of using our Services, either individually, or with your healthcare professional or research team.

 How do I get in touch with you?

 We hope that we can satisfy queries you may have about the way we process your data.
 If you have any concerns about how we process your data, or would like to opt out of direct marketing, you can get in touch at firstname.lastname@example.org